BGCG/project1/README.md

 * GitHub - The internet hosting site github.com to host this website
 * Gitpod - Gitpod developer platform was used to code my website and then was pushed to github
-* Google fonts - Dongle font was used throughout this site and was downloaded from Google Fonts
+* Google fonts - Dongle font was used throughout this site which was downloaded from Google Fonts
 * fontawesome - The facebook, Instagram and Twiiter icons are from fontawesome.com
 * Am I responsive? - to check that website looks good across different devices